-During the implementation of the program, we will consult with Fund staff on the adoption of any measures that may be necessary to achieve its objectives, at the initiative of the government, or whenever the Fund staff requests such a consultation.
-The government intends to make the contents of this letter and those of the attached Technical Memorandum of Understanding (Attachment I), as well as the staff report accompanying its request for completion of the third review of the program, available to the public and authorizes the Fund to arrange for them to be posted on the Fund's website, subsequent to Executive Board approval of its request.
+However, while the program is coming to a close it is our firm intention and desire to remain closely engaged with the Fund, benefitting from its advice and technical assistance to enhance policy making and durably reduce poverty.
+In the future we will continue to consult closely with Fund staff providing all necessary information required for effective economic surveillance.
+The government intends to make the contents of this letter and those of the attached Technical Memorandum of Understanding (Attachment 1), as well as the staff report accompanying its request for completion of the fifth and sixth reviews of the program, available to the public and authorizes the Fund to arrange for them to be posted on the Fund's website, subsequent to Executive Board approval of its request.